Saishivareddy/ELDD/README.md

 - Declare and define the symbol (functions or variables) which you want to make  it visible to other kernel modules.
 Then below the definition, use **`EXPORT_SYMBOL(symbol name)`**.
 Now it is visible to all loadable modules.
 - Now take the kernel driver who is gonna use the above-exported symbol.
 Declare the symbol using **`extern`**.
 Then use the symbol directly.
 - Finally, load the module first, who has the definition of the export symbol.
-Then load the caller module using **`insmod`**“.
+Then load the caller module using **`insmod`**.

 ### Limitation